Rightpoint/RZAssert/README.md

 #endif
 ```

 This is to avoid the compiler complaining that `foo` is unused when you compile with assertions disabled.
 However, if you want your RZAssert calls to be turned into logs in release builds, don’t wrap any assertions in checks for `NS_BLOCK_ASSERTIONS`, because you always want them to run.
+Save `NS_BLOCK_ASSERTIONS` checks for expensive tests that you really only want to run at debug time.

 ## Usage